 Can you get life insurance after a cancer diagnosis?

 The specifics of your diagnosis matter.
-If you have a form of cancer that’s easily treated and has an excellent long-term recovery record, you’re more likely to be approved then if you are given a terminal diagnosis and you expect to live for only a year or so.
+If you have a form of cancer that’s easily treated and has an excellent long-term recovery record, you’re more likely to be approved then if you are given a terminal diagnosis and expected to live for only a year or so.
 Your general health aside from the cancer matters, too.
 The younger and healthier you are, the more likely your insurer will see you as someone who can beat cancer and go on to live a long and happy life.

 What are the types of life insurance for cancer patients?